SmirnoffYM/AI-simulator/docs/BinaryNetworkProtocol.markdown

 * X coordinate, *4 octets*, signed integer
 * Y coordinate, *4 octets*, signed integer
+* type, *1 octet*

 Parameters specify agent's position on Cartesian plane with agent's previous position as a center.
+Type descibes an object the agent bumped into:

+* 0: boundary of the map
+* 1: other agent (possibly an environment object)

 ## `hit!` message